 Burying

-Make up complex drops as follows:
+Compose complex drops can be done as follows:

-• Naphthyzin, Dioxidin,;
+• Naphthyzin, Dioxidin, ;

-• Naphthyzin, Dioxidin,;
+• Naphthyzin, Dioxidin, ;

-• Naphthyzin, Dioxidin, Dexamethasone.
+• Naphthyzin, Dioxidine, Dexamethasone.

 Laying ointment